-A vacuum pump removes gas molecules from a sealed volume to leave behind a partial vacuum.
+Industrial vacuum pumps are used by different industries around the world to remove molecules of air and other gases from sealed or confined spaces.
 Nearly every industry today requires a vacuum pump for some type of operational process.
 From pharmaceutical processing to electronics, pumps are crucial to manufacturing, extraction, and even medical procedures.
 There are many different pump technologies to support a multitude of applications.

 How do vacuum pumps work?